stewartnoll/testingwithcontainers/README.md

 npm test
 ```

-\*\* note: first run of the tests will take some time due to images being pulled down from dockerhub.
+\*\* note: first run of the tests will take some time due to images being pulled down from dockerhub hence the long timeouts in each test.
 Subsequent runs will not incur the download hit